padiac/padiac.github.io/codex_rules.md

 git push
 ```

-If there are no changes, skip the commit but still report “no changes”.
+If there are no changes, skip the commit but still report "no changes".

 ---